 The Diploma offers students who have successfully obtained their Certificate in Higher Education to continue to study in more depth.
-Once again the qualification is delivered full-time and part-time over two years through intensive residential teaching weeks.
+Once again the qualification is delivered full-time over one year or part-time over two years through intensive residential teaching weeks.
 Parts of the course are taught with all streams together in order for students to gain a better understanding of wider issues in mission and ministry, but specialist delivery, learning and assessment remains a key part of the student experience.
-Students are supported by a personal tutor and encouraged to reflect more deeply on their ongoing practice in mission and ministry.
+There specialisms in children, youth and family ministries are threaded throughout the course.
+Students are supported by a personal tutor and are encouraged to reflect more deeply on their ongoing practice in mission and ministry.
+Units include:

 Biblical theology and context* (20 credits)

 This unit introduces students to methodologies for engaging with biblical texts and traditional proposals for biblical theology in relation to a variety of vocational contexts.